CaringCaribou/caringcaribou/README.md

 - Create a python file with a function `module_main(args)` (or copy the template) in the `caringcaribou/modules` directory.
 - In `setup.py`, add an entry under `caringcaribou.modules`, referencing your new module like: `my_module = caringcaribou.modules.my_module`
 - Run `python setup.py install`
-- Verify that the module is available, should be listed in the output of `cc.py -h`
+- Verify that the module is available, it should be listed in the output of `caringcaribou -h`

-If your new module is located in `caringcaribou/modules/foo.py` you will run it with the command `cc.py foo`.
+If your new module is located in `caringcaribou/modules/foo.py` you will run it with the command `caringcaribou foo`.
 Additional arguments (if any) are passed as arguments to the `module_main` function.